CodeEditApp/codeedit.app/data/blog/2025/07/new-packages-announcement.md

 If you would like a new feature, find a bug, or want to improve these packages in any other way, come be a part of this and contribute!

-# Conclusion

 A huge shoutout to [George](https://x.com/x33025) for the work to get these packages split from CodeEdit into reusable SwiftUI components.
-The work to achieve this was not ne
+This was no small feat, and his dedication has made these tools available to the entire Swift community.
+We're excited to see what you build with them!